Ryan Grassmann

 Licensed Professional Counselor

-Hello, I appreciate the effort it takes to find a counselor that best fits you.
+Hello, I appreciate the effort that this process takes.
 You can do this.
-Please don't give up.
+Don't give up.
+Things can get better.

 Client Status